External Ids for TLR9 Gene

 The protein encoded by this gene is a member of the Toll-like receptor (TLR) family which plays a fundamental role in pathogen recognition and activation of innate immunity.
 TLRs are highly conserved from Drosophila to humans and share structural and functional similarities.
 They recognize pathogen-associated molecular patterns (PAMPs) that are expressed on infectious agents, and mediate the production of cytokines necessary for the development of effective immunity.
 The various TLRs exhibit different patterns of expression.
 This gene is preferentially expressed in immune cell rich tissues, such as spleen, lymph node, bone marrow and peripheral blood leukocytes.
 Studies in mice and human indicate that this receptor mediates cellular response to unmethylated CpG dinucleotides in bacterial DNA to mount an innate immune response. [provided by RefSeq, Jul 2008]

 GeneCards Summary for TLR9 Gene

-TLR9 (Toll-Like Receptor 9) is a Protein Coding gene.
-Diseases associated with TLR9 include meningococcal meningitis and ocular toxoplasmosis.
-Among its related pathways are Signaling by GPCR and Insulin receptor signalling cascade.
+TLR9 (Toll Like Receptor 9) is a Protein Coding gene.
+Diseases associated with TLR9 include meningococcal meningitis and malaria.
+Among its related pathways are Signaling by GPCR and Immune System.
 GO annotations related to this gene include transmembrane signaling receptor activity and siRNA binding.
 An important paralog of this gene is TLR6.